 Chapter 480-107 WAC

 WAC 480-107-001 Purpose and scope.
 (1) The rules in this chapter require utilities to solicit bids, rank project proposals, and identify any bidders that meet the minimum selection criteria.
 The rules in this chapter do not establish the sole procedures utilities must use to acquire new resources.
-Utilities may construct electric resources, operate conservation programs, purchase power through negotiated contracts, or take other action to satisfy their public service obligations.
+Utilities may construct electric resources, operate conservation and efficiency resource programs, purchase power through negotiated contracts, or take other action to satisfy their public service obligations.

-(2) The commission will consider the information obtained through these bidding procedures when it evaluates the performance of the utility in rate and other proceedings.
+(2) The commission will consider the information obtained through these bidding procedures and actions the utility has taken or failed to take to find resources that might not otherwise bid into its request for proposals when it evaluates the performance of the utility in rate and other proceedings.

-(3) The rules in this chapter are consistent with the provisions of the Public Utility Regulatory Policies Act of 1978 (PURPA), Title II, sections 201 and 210, and related regulations promulgated by the Federal Energy Regulatory Commission (FERC) in 18 C.F.R.
-Part 292.
-To the extent of any conflict between these rules and PURPA, or the related rules promulgated by FERC in 18 C.F.R.
-Part 292, PURPA and those related rules control.
-Purchase of electric power under these rules satisfies a utility's obligation to purchase power from qualifying facilities under section 210 of PURPA.

 WAC 480-107-002 Application of rules.
 (1) The rules in this chapter apply to any utility that is subject to the commission's jurisdiction under RCW 80.04.010 and chapter 80.28 RCW.

 (2) Any affected person may ask the commission to review the interpretation or application of these rules by a utility or customer by making an informal complaint under WAC 480-07-910, Informal complaints, or by filing a formal complaint under WAC 480-07-370, Pleading—General.

-(3) No exception from the provisions of any rule in this chapter is permitted without prior written authorization by the commission.
-Such exceptions may be granted only if consistent with the public interest, the purposes underlying regulation, and applicable statutes.
-Any deviation from the provisions of any rule in this chapter without prior commission authorization will be subject to penalties as provided by law.
+(3) The commission may grant an exemption from the provisions of any rule in this chapter in the same manner and consistent with the standards and according to the procedures set forth in WAC 480-07-110 Exemptions from and modifications to commission rules; conflicts with other rules.
+Any exemption granted by the commission does not remove or reassign the exclusive cost and risk borne by the utility.

 WAC 480-107-004 Additional requirements.
 (1) These rules do not relieve any utility from any of its duties and obligations under the laws of the state of Washington.